arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 To learn more about the study, see the [zenodo page for this dataset](https://zenodo.org/record/5218965#.YeBq2RPMITW).
 You can read the published article online: [SARS-CoV-2 antibody seroprevalence and associated risk factors in an urban district in Cameroon](https://www.nature.com/articles/s41467-021-25946-0).
 </div>

-Run the above code yourself in binder (see [lesson preparation](#lesson-preparation) for links to start the binder instance) or on your own computer.

-In the data\_visualization\_in\_seaborn.ipynb file, the code in the **Setup** section includes these import commands and the command to read the csv file for the data.
-Before you will be able to generate the plots in the rest of the module, you should run those lines of code.

 <div class="important">
 The code from this section, without a "Run python" button, will be at the top of each page with code in this module.
-We will run it automatically when you open each page.
+It will run automatically when you open each page.
 If you want to run this code on your own computer, make sure to include the code to import the necessary modules and read in the data as the first lines.
 </div>